neuralmagic/deepsparse/tutorial/README.md

 python client/client.py client/piglet.jpg 5543
 ```

-to instantiate a simple client, that periodically sends requests to the server.
+to instantiate a simple client, that periodically sends requests to the Server.

-Note: the first argument is the path to the sample image, while the second argument is the port number that matches the inference endpoint of the server.
+Note: the first argument is the path to the sample image, while the second argument is the port number that matches the inference endpoint of the Server.

 ## Inspecting the Prometheus/Grafana Stack